Zendesk provides a range of security options that you can use to ensure that private information is protected and

 Administrators have access to parts of your Zendesk that regular agents do not.
 For example, all of the security features described in this document are only available to administrators.
 By limiting the number of agents who have administrator access, you reduce your security risk.
 The agent role provides the access that typical agents need to manage and solve tickets.

-In the Enterprise version of Zendesk, you can select pre-defined agent roles that grant additional permissions to agents.
-You can also create your own custom agent roles and decide what parts of your Zendesk that the agent role can access.
-These permissions however are limited to the user, ticket, forum, and workflow management parts of Zendesk.
+In the Enterprise version of Zendesk Support, you can select pre-defined agent roles that grant additional permissions to agents.
+You can also create your own custom agent roles and decide what parts of Zendesk Support that the agent role can access.
+These permissions however are limited to the user, ticket, forum, and workflow management parts of Zendesk Support.
 Only account owners and administrators have access, for example, to security settings.

 If you're concerned about your agents accessing information about your end users, you can create a role that does not allow them to edit end-user profiles or view the list of all your end users.
 To prevent that access, set the following two permissions:

 For more information, see Creating custom roles and assigning agents (Enterprise).

 Routinely audit your Zendesk account

 - Review agent access and roles from the People page to look for unknown agents, administrators, or unusual email addresses not in your company domain.

-- If you're using the email archiving feature in the Enterprise version of Zendesk, make sure that email address is legitimate.
+- If you're using the email archiving feature in the Enterprise version of Zendesk Support, make sure that email address is legitimate.
 See Archiving ticket email notifications (Enterprise).

 - Make sure that the URL to your logo in the Branding page is correct and has not been changed.